-The key elements of the systems and processes that comprise the Authority's governance arrangements include the following (adjustments required due to the COVID-19 pandemic are reflected in paragraph 5.11):-
+The key elements of the systems and processes that comprise the Authority's governance arrangements include the following:

-- 3.1 The Authority has produced a Corporate Strategy setting out its objectives and there is regular performance monitoring in which achievement of the Authority's objectives is measured and monitored. - 3.2 The Authority has established clear channels of communication with the community and stakeholders regarding the production of the Annual Report and consultation on the key priorities of the Service.
+- 3.1 The Authority has produced a Corporate Strategy setting out its objectives and there is regular performance monitoring in which achievement of the Authority's objectives is measured and monitored. - 3.2 The Authority has established clear channels of communication with the community and stakeholders regarding consultation on the key priorities of the Service.
 This also encourages open communication. - 3.3 The Authority facilitates policy and decision-making via regular Policy Planning Forums and Authority meetings.
 An Audit and Risk Committee provides independent assurance to the Authority on risk management and internal control and the effectiveness of the arrangements the Authority has for these matters.
-The constitution of the Committees including the terms of reference is reviewed annually and available on the Internet. - 3.4 The Authority ensures compliance with established strategies, procedures, laws and regulations - including risk management.
+The constitution of the Committees, including the terms of reference, is reviewed annually and available on the Internet. - 3.4 The Authority ensures compliance with established strategies, procedures, laws and regulations - including risk management.
 The Authority also maintains and reviews regularly its code of conduct and whistle blowing policy.
 There is a comprehensive induction programme in place and information regarding strategies and procedures are held on the intranet, which continues to be developed.
 The Authority has a strong Internal Audit function and established protocols for working with External Audit. - 3.5 West Midlands Fire and Rescue Authority will continue to enhance and strengthen its internal control environment through the review of current policies and procedures. - 3.6 The Authority has corporate risk management arrangements in place which are supported by an approved Risk Management Strategy enabling Managers and other senior officers to identify, assess and prioritise risks within their own work areas which impact on the ability of the Authority and its services to meet objectives.
 To consider the effectiveness of the Authority's risk management arrangements is a specific term of reference for the Audit and Risk Committee and risk management is a specific responsibility of both the Chair and Vice Chair. - 3.7 The Authority's Corporate Risk Register identifies the principal risks to the achievement of the Authority's objectives and assesses the nature and extent of those risks (through assessment of likelihood and impact).
 The Register identifies risk owners whose responsibility includes the identification of controls and actions to manage them efficiently, effectively and economically.